kra-mo/cartridges/README.md

 # Code of Conduct

 The project follows the [GNOME Code of Conduct](https://conduct.gnome.org/).

+Cartridges' contributors stand with Palestine and Ukraine, and believe trans rights are human rights.
+If this bothers you, this is probably not the best project for you to contribute to.

 See [CODE_OF_CONDUCT.md](https://codeberg.org/kramo/cartridges/src/branch/main/CODE_OF_CONDUCT.md).